Soltanilara/ArduBoat-Ros2/Readme.md

     ```sh
     ros2 run BoatController velocityYawSetter
     ```
-- On prompting, enter desired Velocity & Yaw(degrees).
+- On prompting, enter desired Velocity & Yaw(degrees). **Remember to Arm the USV and shift into GUIDED mode**

 # Simulation Setup
 Simulation setup allows for the user to test the whole codestack on the computer, to verify its working and testing before deploying it on the actual system.
 This simulation stack involves, simulating arduRover at a particular location, communication with an companion computer and status monitoring on QGroundControl.
 This setup simulates the USV deployment.